Shared Metadata for Data-Centric Materials Science: Introduction: Metadata and FAIR data principles

-The above discussion can be summarized in a more general definition of the term metadata: {\em Metadata are attributes that are necessary to locate, fully characterize, and ultimately reproduce other attributes that are identified as data.\cite{a_note_NIST} The metadata include a clear and unambiguous description of the data as well as their full provenance.}
+The above discussion can be summarized in a more general definition of the term metadata: {\em Metadata are attributes that are necessary to locate, fully characterize, and ultimately reproduce other attributes that are identified as data.} The metadata include a clear and unambiguous description of the data as well as their full provenance.
+This definition is reminiscent of the definition given by NIST \cite{grassi2018attribute}: ``Structured information that describes, explains, locates, or otherwise makes it easier to retrieve, use, or manage an information resource.
+Metadata is often called data about information or information about information'' .
+With our definition, we highlight the role of data ``reproducibility'', which is crucial in science.

+Within the "full characterization" requirement, we highlight {\em interpretation} of the data as a crucial aspect.
+In other words, the metadata must provide enough information on a stored value (therein including, e.g., adimensional constants) to make it unambiguous whether two data objects may be compared with respect to the value of a given attribute or not.

+Next, we should notice that, whereas in computational materials science the concept of data object identified by a single atomic configuration is well defined, in experimental materials science the concept of a class of {\em equivalent samples} is very hard to implement operationally.
+For instance, a single specimen can be altered by a measurement operation and thus cannot, strictly speaking, be measured twice.
+At the same time, two specimens prepared with the same synthesis recipe, may differ in substantial aspects due to the presence of different impurities or even crystal phases, thus yielding different values of a measured quantity.
+In this respect, here we use the term {\em equivalent sample} in its abstract, ideal meaning, but we also mention that one of the main purposes of introducing well-defined metadata in materials science is to provide enough characterization of experimental samples to put into practice the concept of {\em equivalent samples}.